-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Matthew Walker Comprehensive Health Center, Inc., which comprise the balance sheet as of January 31, 2021, and the related statements of operations and changes in net assets, functional expenses and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated June 24, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Matthew Walker Comprehensive Health Center, Inc., which comprises Matthew Walker Comprehensive Health Center, Inc. balance sheet as of January 31, 2022, and the related statements of operations and changes in net assets, functional expenses and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated August 1, 2022.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Matthew Walker Comprehensive Health Center, Inc.'s internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Matthew Walker Comprehensive Health Center, Inc.'s internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Matthew Walker Comprehensive Health Center, Inc.'s internal control.
+In planning and performing our audit of the financial statements, we considered Matthew Walker Comprehensive Health Center, Inc.'s internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Matthew Walker Comprehensive Health Center, Inc.'s internal control.
+Accordingly, we do not express an opinion on the effectiveness of Matthew Walker Comprehensive Health Center, Inc.'s internal control.